-IPFIX Collectors are becoming more popular with hardware vendors due to the integration of the network analyzing protocol being open to multiple vendors and the standardization it offers as well.
-Netflow is fairly limited to Cisco products and a select few of other vendors, but the introduction of IPFix has given the industry a better way to monitor network flows and a array of additional information in ways Netflow isn't capable of doing.
+NetFlow is fairly limited to Cisco products and a select few other vendors, but the introduction of IPFix has given the industry a better way to monitor network flows and an array of additional information in ways Netflow isn't capable of doing.

-Best Free & Paid IPFIX Collectors & Analyzers
+The Best Free and paid IPFix Collectors & Analyzers

 Below you'll find some IPFix Collectors that also double as IPFix Analyzers – some of these are free and others are paid and they will all give you a great understanding of how flexible the protocol can be when setting it up correctly.